-We have engaged with Highways England on the M25 digital twin journey and digital surveying techniques that are currently being utilised.
-Highways England are using drone-based scans for other areas of the SRN and Connect Plus are seeking to share digital survey output and utilise Highways England's digital platforms, such as AVIS.
+We have engaged with National Highways on the M25 digital twin journey and digital surveying techniques that are currently being utilised.
+National Highways are using drone-based scans for other areas of the SRN and Connect Plus are seeking to share digital survey output and utilise National Highways' digital platforms, such as AVIS.
 The team will continue to engage and share ideas and experience on the wider digital twin.

 A press release on our work was issued in December 2020, and as a result an article was published in Civil Engineering Surveyor magazine.
 The work around the digital twin has also been submitted to several awards and has been shortlisted for two - Digital Initiative of the Year category for the British Construction Industry Awards 2021, and Digital Construction Excellence for the Construction News Awards.
-The Highways England press office were consulted throughout.
+The National Highways press office were consulted throughout.